IoTsec/Room-Climate-Datasets/README.md

 [UNDER CONSTRUCTION]

-Room climate data, i.e., temperature and relative humidity, is supected to leak privacy-sensitive information, e.g., the number of occupants in the room or even the activity of the occupants.
-We evaluated this privacy threat with a study, in which we measured room climate data while one or two occupant(s) performed a pre-defined sequence of tasks.
+Room climate data, i.e., temperature and relative humidity, is supected to leak privacy-sensitive information, e.g., the number of occupants in the room or even the activity of these occupants.
+We evaluated this privacy threat with an experimental study, in which we measured room climate data while one or two occupant(s) performed a pre-defined sequence of tasks.

-To encourage further research on these issues, we publish our collected sensor data (with groundtruth) as open data sets in this repository.
-If you use this data in a publication, please reference [1].
+To encourage further research on IoT privacy issues, we publish our collected sensor data (with groundtruth) as open data sets in this repository.
+If you use these datasets in a publication, please reference [1].

 ## Experimental Setup